Optimization Hyper-parameter Laws for Large Language Models: Generalized Opt-Law across Scales

-We standardize the optimizer and LR schedule (linear warmup followed by linear cooldown).
-Subsequently, we performed grid experiments across a range of model sizes, LRs, warmup steps, and data sizes.
-Specific details on the MoE configurations, like layers number, hidden size, training settings, etc., \emph{are provided in Sec.~\ref{sec:add-res}.} The results of these experiments are summarized in Fig.~\ref{fig:MoE-Loss}, where each grid point represents the smoothed final training loss for the corresponding setting.
-In cases where training diverged, the loss was consistently set to $7$, reflecting the typical plateau observed in practice.
-The experimental results show significant variability in the training loss across different hyper-parameter configurations, even with fixed model and data sizes, variability that existing scaling laws fail to capture.
-Unlike the \abbr{} in Eqn.~\eqref{eq:optlaw}, this generalized scenario includes cases of training divergence and reveals that the loss is not continuous across different hyper-parameter combinations, underscoring the complexity of generalizing \abbr{}.
+This section extends the simplified \abbr{} to the multi-scale setting by incorporating model size, divergence boundaries, and interaction terms.
+We standardize the optimizer and LR schedule (linear warmup followed by linear cooldown) and perform grid experiments across a range of model sizes, LRs, warmup steps, and data sizes.
+Specific details on the MoE configurations are provided in Sec.~\ref{sec:exp-supplement}.
+The results are summarized in Fig.~\ref{fig:MoE-Loss}, where each grid point represents the smoothed final training loss; divergent runs are assigned a loss of $7$.
+As Fig.~\ref{fig:MoE-Loss} shows, incorporating model size reveals non-monotonic local structure and divergence boundaries that the simplified unimodal form in Sec.~3 cannot capture.
+To address these challenges, we first define a divergence prediction criterion (Sec.~\ref{sec:divergence}), then construct the generalized feature family (Sec.~\ref{sec:generalized}), and evaluate the resulting law via a held-out benchmark on the training grid (Sec.~\ref{sec:apply-opt-laws}).

-To address these challenges, we first propose a computational framework that predicts training divergence based on peak LR, warmup steps, model size, and data size.
-Then for non-divergent configurations, we extend \abbr{} to incorporate model size, enabling precise estimation of final training loss before training begins.